harunoni/framework-zero/README.md

 ###Request Lifecycle
 In zero, there are three lifecycle methods: request(), result() and response().
 Request is for handling incoming HTTP request variables and optionally changing them.
 Result is for optionally handling the data returned from a controller execution.
 And response is for optionally handling the final text output to be returned by Zero.

+The important difference with Zero is it disuades the use of the global request scope, and favors explicity passing variables along to the methods that require them.